syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 ## Prevent grouping for particular column

-The Grid component provides the ability to prevent grouping for a particular column.
+The DataGrid component provides the ability to prevent grouping for a particular column.
 This can be useful when you have certain columns that you do not want to be included in the grouping process.
 It can be achieved by setting the [AllowGrouping](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowGrouping) property of the particular `Column` to **false**.
 The following example demonstrates, how to disable grouping for **CustomerID** column.

 ```cshtml
 @using Syncfusion.Blazor.Grids